scottfabini/flaskApp/README.md

 # flaskApp

 Building a basic web application with Flask/Python.
+When users enter their names, it is stored in a database.
+These names persist across sessions.

 ![Image of flaskApp1](https://raw.githubusercontent.com/scottfabini/flaskApp/master/app/static/FlaskApp1.png)